jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 Export data

- -save your data in your machine, by now you can save it in any type of file
+ -save your data in your machine, its ok if you dont put a file extension to save your file

 Import data